 Connect a PC to your wireless network

-- Select the Network icon in the notification area.
+- Select the Network or icon in the notification area.

 - In the list of networks, choose the network that you want to connect to, and then select Connect.

-- Type the security key (frequently called the password).
+- Type the security key (often called the password).

 - Follow additional instructions if there are any.